JingerJack/notes/Ochem October 7th.md

 *** Heat of Hydrogenation
 ** Advanced research in forming chiral catalysts
 *** Able to add H to a selected side

+* Ozonolysis O3/(CH3)2S
+** Chain molecules will form 2 products
+** Ring molecules will form a chain product
+** Regiochemistry and stereochemistry do not apply
+** Pi and sigma bonds broken
+*** Ends up double bonded to O
+** Products are ketones and/or aldehydes
+** Intermediate is called molozonide
+** Intermediate #2 is called ozonide
+** Mechanism will not be on the exam
+*** But we will predict major products
+** Count the carbons and keep track of them

+* If you only have one chiral carbon from an alkene don't worry about stereochemistry ** Rings probably have chirality